meck/TEIS_formal/doc/CASE_formal_verification.md

 ![Assumed states](states_2.png){#fig:st_2 width=6cm}

-The goal of writing a formal proof is by **asserting** to make sure any transition from a valid is either to a implicit valid state or a explicit invalid state, **not** to a possible, undefined state.
+The goal of writing a formal proof is by **asserting** to make sure any transition from a valid is either to a valid state, not to a explicit invalid state or a undefined state.
 And by **assuming** shrinking the possible state space until only valid and invalid states remain, see @fig:st_3

 ![Goal](states_3.png){#fig:st_3 width=4cm}